Cannabis is ubiquitous these days.

 6. CBG (Cannabigerol)

-CBG is referred to as the cannabis stem cell because it’s the precursor used to make THC, CBD, and CBC.
+CBG (cannabigerol) is referred to as the cannabinoid stem cell because it’s the precursor used to make THC, CBD, and CBC.
 Plants that are harvested early, before enzymes in the leaves have time to convert CBG into more advanced cannabinoids, have the highest levels of CBG.

 The benefits of CBG include: